Ars-Digitale/java-21-study-guide/docs/module-07/concurrency.md

-# Java Concurrency API – High-Level Concurrency in Java 21
+# Java Concurrency API

 This chapter introduces the **Java Concurrency API**, which provides high-level abstractions for managing concurrent execution safely, efficiently, and scalably.

 Unlike low-level thread manipulation, the Concurrency API focuses on **tasks**, **executors**, and **coordination mechanisms**, allowing developers to reason about what should be done rather than how threads are scheduled.

 ## Goals and Scope of the Concurrency API